MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-set-up-accelerated-depreciation.md

 ---
     title: How to Set Up Accelerated Depreciation
-    description: To use the accelerated depreciation calculation, you must set up the following depreciation books for fixed assets:
+    description: To use the accelerated depreciation calculation, you must set up depreciation books for fixed assets.

     documentationcenter: ''
     author: SorenGP